luddovitz/jsieparser/readme.md

 ## Structure

 **Parser**
-In a SIE4 file there is something called flags, which indicates the beginning of a certain entity.
-There are some various parsing rules for how these strings should be handled, so each flag has gotten their own implementation of `parse` method of a default Parser class.
+In a SIE4 file there is something called flags, which indicates the beginning of a specific entity.
+There are some various parsing rules for how these flags should be handled.
+Each flag has gotten their own implementation of base Parser `parse` method.

-A parser will return a list of corresponding pojo of that specific flag object.
-So using for example Ub parse it will return a List of balance, which is found under entity.
+A parser will return a list of corresponding pojo for that specific flag object.
+So using for example Ub parse will return `List<Balance>`.

 **Entity**
-Has an empty base call called Entity which all other extend.
-This makes it possibly to type the parser beeing using through the abstract base class of Parser.
+Empty base class called Entity.
+This makes it possibly to type the parser being used through the abstract base class of Parser.

-Other entity should represent the actual string from the SIE4 file, so for example from a #RES string in the file.
+Other entity should represent the actual string from the SIE4 file.
+For example a #RES flag in the file would look something like this:

 #RES -1 3000 -24992.00